How high are realtors’ and lawyers’ fees in Ecuador? What about other property purchase costs?

 Property acquisition costs in Ecuador are normally paid by the seller to the real estate agent.
 Legal fees are not set by the government but paid according to the negotiation of the parties involved.
 Registration fees are also paid when documents are recorded in the Registry of Property.

-The whole process of registering a property can be completed in around 26 to 46 days.
+The whole process of registering a property can be completed in around 27 to 45 days in Ecuador.

 Transfer Tax (Alcabala)

 Transfer tax is levied at a flat rate of 1% on either the official property value or market value of the property, whichever is higher.
 Transfer taxes are payable to the municipality where the property is located.

 Provincial transfer tax, also known as additional transfer tax, is levied at US$510 plus a flat rate of 0.11% on either the official property value or market value of the property, whichever is higher.
 These taxes are payable to the province council (consejo provincial).

 Notary fees are levied at various amounts, depending on the property value.
 The notary fees are capped at US$6,800.
 General expenses incurred by the notary may be added to the notary fee total amount, but these expenses cannot exceed US$4,000.

 Notary fees are generally around 0.10% of the property value, including general expenses incurred by the notary.